Skip to Main Content

 A Start by clicking the Advanced Search button on the library homepage.
 If prompted, log in using your SSO ID and password.

-B On the Advanced Search page, you should see 3 search boxes.
-(If you don’t, click the Advanced Search link below the single search box.)
-Type fiction in the top search box and change its field to SU Subject Terms.
+B On the Advanced Search page, you'll see 3 search boxes.
+Type fiction in the top search box and change its field to Subject Terms - SU.
 This will limit your search for the word fiction to the list of subjects included for each item.

 • a specific genre (e.g., mystery, young adult, psychological thriller)